-In 2009, the System entered into agreements with Sagitec Solutions, LLC and L.R.
+In 2007, the System entered into agreements with Sagitec Solutions, LLC and L.R.
 Wechsler, Ltd for the development of its new integrated benefits administration system.
 The contract with Sagitec is \$7.7 million and the contract with L.R.
-Wechsler is \$1 million, and the total appropriation for this project is approximately \$9.6 million, which is anticipated to be fully completed by June 2011.
-As of June 30, 2010 the System has paid \$7.0 million towards these contracts.
-The remaining \$2.6 million will be paid as the project is completed.
-It is anticipated that final payments to Sagitec, which are due upon completion of the warranty period, may be carried over to the 2011-2013 biennium.
+Wechsler is \$1 million, and the total appropriation for this project is approximately \$9.6 million, which was anticipated to be fully completed by June 2011.
+As of June 30, 2011, the System had paid \$8.5 million towards these contracts.
+The System delayed implementation of the member self service functionality to 2012, therefore, the final payment to Sagitec will be made during the 2011-2013 biennium upon completion of the warranty period.